Apfelholz/github-contributions-watchface/README.md

 ## Features

-- Fetches GitHub contributions every five minutes.
+- Fetches GitHub contributions every hour.
 - Background color changes from dark gray (no contributions) to various shades of green (more contributions) to white (over 30 contributions).
 - Black and white platforms have two different shading options -- Bayer dithering and stripes.